gammasim/simtools/docs/source/mc_model.rst

 MC Model
 ========

-The gammasim-tools description of the MC Model has the :ref:`telescope_model` module (and its main class TelescopeModel) as its central element.
+The gammasim-tools description of the MC Model has the `telescope_model`_ module (and its main class TelescopeModel) as its central element.
 The TelescopeModel class provides a representation of a telescope in terms of the MC Model.
 A TelescopeModel is defined by its telescope name.